melsaied930/spring-boot-mongodb-redis/MongoDB Server Recovery Guide.md

-Here’s a clean and concise summary you can add to your `HELP.md` to document the MongoDB server fix steps:

----

 ## 🧰 MongoDB Server Recovery Guide

 This section outlines the steps followed to recover and reinitialize a MongoDB server with a replica set configuration.